neighboring countries of india

 Physical Background of India

 India has a land border that stretches 15,200 km.
-The total length of India’s coastline, including the mainland, Lakshadweep Islands, and Andaman and Nicobar Islands, is 7,516.6 km.
+India’s coastline, including the mainland, Lakshadweep Islands, and Andaman and Nicobar Islands, is 7,516.6 km.
 India shares its borders with seven countries:

 • North-West: Afghanistan and Pakistan